avb-academy/avb_academy/content/01_milan/_index.md

 A device that converts audio from or into the Milan network.
 Endstations can contain either Talker or Listener functionality or contain both.
 Endstations are Milan certified.

 ### Talker
 A Talker converts an audio signal into the network.
-Could be a digital microphone or a stagebox.
+Could be a digital microphone or a stage box.

 ### Listener
 A Listener extracts an audio signal from the network.
 Could be an amplifier.